hetGE/mailchimp-subscription-php-piping/README.md

 -----
 * Edit the `config.inc.php` and add your MailChimp API key and list ID.
 * On your server, create a new directory (preferably outside `public_html`) and upload the PHP files.
 * Setup a pipe to the script `| /home/user/script_dir/mailchimp.php`.
-This maybe slightly different depending on your host.
+This maybe slightly different depending on your hosting provider.
 Please check the docs.
 * If you don't want to write a detailed log file including the e-mail body, in `mailchimp.php`, set `$detailedLogging` to `false`.
+* Do not forget to make `mailchimp.php` script executable.
+Something like `chmod 755 mailchimp.php` should do it.

 Important Notice